awsdocs/aws-server-migration-service-user-guide/doc_source/cli_workflow.md

 # Replicate VMs using AWS CLI commands for AWS SMS<a name="cli_workflow"></a>

 You can use the AWS Command Line Interface \(AWS CLI\) to inventory and migrate your on\-premises servers to Amazon EC2\.

-If you have enabled integration between AWS SMS and AWS Migration Hub, your SMS server catalog will be also visible on Migration Hub\.
-For more information, see [Import applications from Migration Hub](application-migration.md#migration-hub)\.

-During the replication process, AWS SMS creates an Amazon S3 bucket in the Region on your behalf, with server\-side encryption enabled and a bucket policy to delete any items in the bucket after seven days\.
-AWS SMS replicates server volumes from your environment to this bucket and then creates EBS snapshots from the volumes\.
-If you do not delete this bucket, AWS SMS uses it for all replication jobs in this Region\.
+For directions using the AWS SMS console, see [Replicate VMs using the AWS SMS console](console_workflow.md)\.

 **Prerequisites**
 + Install the Server Migration Connector as described in [Install the Server Migration Connector](SMS_setup.md)\.